algorandfoundation/docs/docs/get-started/dapps/reach.md

            ? declassify(interact.getBid(currentPrice))
            : MUInt.None();
          return ({
-           // The Maybe Computation can be some or none: (evaluate the return of a function).
+           // The Maybe computation can be some or none: (evaluate the return of a function).
            when: maybe(mbid, false, ((b) => b > currentPrice)),
            msg : fromSome(mbid, 0)
          });